kyma-incubator/compass/docs/tenants-aggregator/01-overview.md

 unsubscribeTenant(providerID: String!, subaccountID: String!, providerSubaccountID: String!, consumerTenantID: String!, region: String!): Boolean! @hasScopes(path: "graphql.mutation.unsubscribeTenant")
 ```

-No tenants are deleted via these calls.
+No tenants are deleted via this call.
 The only flow where tenants are actually removed from the Compass DB is when the Tenant Fetcher Routine is run and there is a `Delete` event for the tenant.

 ### API Security
 The Subscription API is called from an external system.
-In
+The Security configuration is managed as ORY Oathkeeper rule [here](https://github.com/kyma-incubator/compass/blob/main/chart/compass/charts/gateway/templates/oathkeeper-authenticator-rules.yaml), and the current scenario uses the JWT Gateway endpoint.
+The validation on the Tenants Aggregator side is only for one scope in the token - `Callback`.